CharltonLane/SENG4400Assignment2/README.txt

 main.py is the python/flask backend.

 All projects have a requirements.txt file.
 This provides alist of the required modules that should be installed to make the code run.
 The authentication key seng4400c3299743-c62a01a02db1.json is included in each project to authenticate the app to communicate with google cloud.
-There is likely a more secure way of storing this key but for simlicity I've done it like this.
+There is likely a more secure way of storing this key but for simplicity I've done it like this.